 A recent outbreak of a novel w88 casino disease (officially known as COVID-19) that began in Wuhan, China, in late December has now infected more than 70,000 people and killed more than 2,000, primarily in China.
-The World Health Organization is actively monitoring the situation and is urging experts from across the globe to accelerate w88 casino on the virus so as to control its spread.
+The World w88 casino Organization is actively monitoring the situation and is urging experts from across the globe to accelerate w88 casino on the virus so as to control its spread.
 To that end, several publishers and funding agencies signed a statement in late January promising to make relevant data, findings, and publications quickly and freely available for the duration of the outbreak.

 One of the signatories on this document is Springer Nature, publisher of the prestigious Nature and BMC suites of journals.
 Anyone can w88 casino research related to coronaviruses and the public health response to previous outbreaks through the Springer Nature website.
 Available materials include journal articles, expert commentary, and even some books.
 The University Libraries already provides w88 casino to many Springer Nature publications.
-Students, faculty, and staff can browse the Libraries’ collection of journals or search for a specific journal of interest to them via the Libraries’ website.
+Students, faculty, and staff can browse the Libraries’ collection of journals or search for a specific journal of interest to them via the w88 casino’ website.

 While new information about COVID-19 is rapidly being created and disseminated, researchers, health care workers, and other interested individuals can find studies of previous w88 casino outbreaks, such as the Middle East respiratory syndrome w88 casino (MERS-CoV), in the PubMed database by using the Medical Subject Heading (MeSH) terms “w88 casino Infections,” “Middle East Respiratory Syndrome w88 casino,” or “SARS Virus” in their searches.